Thursday's poll: Will this year’s positive momentum carry Edgar Martinez into the Hall of Fame in 2018 or 2019?

 MarinersSports Thursday’s poll: Will this year’s positive momentum carry Edgar Martinez into the Hall of Fame in 2018 or 2019?
 Originally published January 18, 2017 at 4:57 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Seahawks Fan Fix Your weekly dose of off-the-wall news about the Seahawks.
 Delivered Friday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryMariners’ Edgar Martinez falls short in bid for Baseball Hall of Fame induction in 2017
+Next StoryKeep them out: Steroid users like Bonds, Clemens don’t deserve even a sniff at Hall of Fame Previous StoryMariners’ Edgar Martinez falls short in bid for Baseball Hall of Fame induction in 2017

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.